Famous Birthdays·April 16·Natasha Zvereva

 Biography

-Natasha Zvereva emerged from Minsk as a teenage sensation, her two-handed backhand and fierce competitiveness marking her as a future star.
-In 1988, she made headlines far beyond tennis by demanding to keep her prize money at the French Open, a bold challenge to the Soviet sports bureaucracy that kept athletes' earnings.
-That same year, she reached the singles final at Roland Garros.
-While her singles career was solid, it was in doubles where she built an immortal legacy.
-Teaming with the powerful Gigi Fernández, they formed a nearly telepathic partnership, winning 14 Grand Slam titles together.
+Natasha Zvereva won 20 Grand Slam titles across women's and mixed doubles, including 14 with partner Gigi Fernández.
+The Belarusian emerged from Minsk as a teenage sensation, her two-handed backhand and fierce competitiveness marking her as a future star.
+In 1988, she made headlines by demanding to keep her prize money at the French Open, challenging Soviet sports bureaucracy.
+That same year, she reached the singles final at Roland Garros, losing to Steffi Graf.
+While her singles career reached No. 5 in the world, doubles became her domain.
+Teaming with Fernández, they formed a nearly telepathic partnership.
 Zvereva's net play was surgical, her anticipation uncanny.
-With other partners, she collected a total of 20 major doubles and mixed doubles crowns, cementing her status as one of the greatest doubles players in the history of the sport.
+She collected major titles with multiple partners, including Martina Navratilova and Pam Shriver.
+She is one of the greatest doubles players in tennis history.

 Generation X